How to set the recording source?

 Allow up to 4 hours for changes to take effect for each recording source.

-Essentially you simply have to try each of the input sources for recording on your respective target device and see which one gives you the best results.
+Essentially, you have to try each input source for recording on your target device and see which one gives you the best results.

-Please understand though that not every Android device can record both sides of the conversation and some may not even record anything at all (just silence) so it really is just trial and error but us adding the option for you to now independently choose the input source to use for recording great increases the chances of a successful call recording instead of in the past where we only used one input source as standard meaning calls were often not recorded meaning nothing was then uploaded.
+Please understand that some Android devices cannot record both sides of the conversation.
+Some may not even record anything (just silence), so it is trial and error.
+Still, we really are just adding the option for you to now independently choose the input source to use for recording, which significantly increases the chances of a successful call recording instead of in the past when we only used one input source as standard, meaning calls were often not recorded meaning nothing was then uploaded.

-These articles listed below may also help with recording files related problems.
+These articles listed below may also help with recording file-related problems.

 How can I play recorded calls and ambient files?